AutoHotkey/Ahk2Exe/README.md

 ## How to Compile ##

 Ahk2Exe must be compiled with itself as it uses compiler directives.

-(Make sure to use a recent AutoHotkey self-contained binary, version 1.1.)
+The compilation will also need to use files from a recent AutoHotkey v1.1 self-contained binary, such as an installed version of AutoHotkey.

-After unpacking all the source files, run Ahk2Exe.ahk, and drag and drop Ahk2Exe.ahk onto the converter window, then press the 'convert' button.
+After unpacking all the source files, run Ahk2Exe.ahk, and drag and drop Ahk2Exe.ahk onto the converter window.

+Select a suitable Base file from the recent AutoHotkey download (see above), then press the 'Convert' button.

 The resulting Ahk2Exe.exe file should be copied to the Compiler sub-folder under the folder containing AutoHotkey.exe for proper operation.